How to Manage Money Like a Millionaire (Even If You’re Not One Yet)

 Interestingly, not a single millionaire in the study credited single-stock investing as a key driver of their wealth.
 Instead, diversified, disciplined investing over time has proven to be the most reliable path to financial success.
 While high-net-worth individuals often work with financial advisors to optimize their portfolios, if you’re just starting, investing apps like Fidelity and Vanguard, can help you automate contributions and build a solid investment strategy.

-Use the tool below, in partnership with Bankrate, to explore today’s best investing products.
+Use the tool below, in partnership with Bankrate, to explore today’s best investing products and tools.

 Keep It Up and Don’t Talk Yourself Down